 Building up your neuroplasticity requires more than just mind games and puzzles.
 It has been claimed, when it comes to brain training, that high-level thinking is critical and can change your brain activity to improve your memory.

 So, creating new experiences with new skills and new habits will be key to both your personal and cognitive growth.

 According to the World Health Organization, only 25% of your longevity depends on your genetics, while the other 75% is completely in your control and dependent on external and environmental factors.

 This means you have a huge opportunity to impact your aging process.
 By focusing on your lifestyle, environment and your behaviors, you have a much better chance at aging successfully and reaching your goals.

 There are incremental micro-steps that you can accomplish daily, which will help you not only create new good habits but also rewire your brain, so you can tackle your life dreams, big and small.

 For example, start your day with a solid morning routine.
 Your mood in the morning dictates how productive your will be.
 Practice mindfulness in your morning routine.
 Things like keeping a gratitude journal, meditation or exercising can be super beneficial for creating an intentional day ahead.

-For more ideas on how to age successfully, check out our free eBook 19 Tips for an Amazing Retirement Life.
+For more ideas on how to age successfully, check out our 19 Tips for an Amazing Retirement Life.

 Which hidden truths have been holding you back?
 How will you go about shifting your mindset and behaviors so that you can age successfully?
 Please share your thoughts and observations below.